Three-tier lookup

 BYTECODE keccak256(runtime bytecode) Map<bytecodeHash, Antibody>

-SEMANTIC flavor + marker substring linear scan over markers
+SEMANTIC flavor + marker scan over markers

-Tier 2, registry RPC
+Tier 2, Base registry RPC

-When Tier 1 misses, the SDK builds a list of candidate primary matcher hashes from the tx and context, then queries Registry.getAntibodyByMatcherHash(hash) for each one until it finds a hit (or exhausts the candidates).
+When Tier 1 misses, the SDK builds candidate primary-matcher hashes from the tx and context, then queries the Registry on Base for each one until it finds a hit (or exhausts the candidates).
+On a hit the antibody is decoded once and pushed into the local cache so the next check serves it locally.

-Tier 3, TEE detection
+Tier 3, CRE jury

 Decision source